 Family Educational Rights & Privacy Annual Notice to Students (FERPA)

-Columbia College Chicago complies with the Family Educational Rights and Privacy Act of 1974 (FERPA or the Act), as amended, by publishing an annual notice to students of their rights under the Act in Columbia College Chicago’s Catalog and Student Handbook.
+Columbia College Chicago complies with the Family Educational Rights and Privacy Act of 1974 (“FERPA” or the “Act”), as amended, by publishing an annual notice to students of their rights under the Act in Columbia College Chicago’s Catalog and Student Handbook.

 I. Students may inspect and review their education records by submitting a written request to the Registrar.
 Columbia will provide the student an opportunity to inspect and review his or her education records within a reasonable time after receiving the request, not exceeding 45 days from the receipt of the request.
 Students’ education records are maintained under the supervision of the Registrar in the Office of the Registrar, Room 611, 600 S. Michigan Avenue, Chicago, Illinois, 60605.

 - to the student’s request.
-If the decision is unfavorable, the student has the right to a hearing before a panel of the associate deans (Academic Standards Review Committee) on the request to amend.
-The student has the right to be represented by counsel at the hearing.
+If the College decides not to amend the record as requested, the College will notify the student of his or her right to a hearing before a panel of the associate deans (Academic Standards Review Committee) on the request to amend.
+Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.
 The decision of the Academic Standards Review Committee is final.